flumeapp/help.flumeapp.com/views/upload.md

 ### Creating Drafts

-To create a draft:
+To create/save a draft:

-- After selecting your photo/video and making all necessary edits, close the upload window.
-A save dialog will appear to select a location.
+- After selecting your photo/video and making all necessary edits, close the upload window, or use the <kbd>File > Save Draft…</kbd> Menu Bar item.
+A save dialog will appear to select a save location and filename.

 > **[info]**
 > If you make edits to a previously opened draft, changes will be saved to the same draft file and no save dialog will appear.